duguyue100/transpike/README.md

 ### On writing `SpikeReLU` class

 + I'm basically trying to replicate Dianel's sensor fusion work from [here](https://github.com/dannyneil/sensor_fusion_iscas_2016) right now.
-+ From the original code, Danny implemented spiking layer for dense layer, convolution layer and polling layer.
++ From the original code, Danny implemented spiking layer for dense layer, convolution layer and pooling layer.
 It's constrained by the model and the software he chose.
 + Instead of re-implementing these layers in Torch entirely, I figured I can write a general spiking ReLU class and replace the original ReLU functions
 + But, there are few problems, the first is on the time sync.
 In Theano, the time tensor can be traveled through computation graph.
 However, this is not in the case of Torch, so I defined a internal clock to every `SpikeReLU` object and update them at the same time.
-+ Second is about polling method, previous papers told me using Max-Polling is rather difficult to implement (or messy).
++ Second is about pooling method, previous papers told me using Max-pooling is rather difficult to implement (or messy).
 But here I haven't met the tricky part yet.
 + The testing part is rather tricky, I would like to give a single image first and see if there is reasonable output.
 Hook this architecture with camera is rather a later work.
 + Right now, each `SpikeReLU` object is initialized with manual setup.
 There should be a way to dress up the network without this kind of intervention.
-+ For the bigger picture, not all ConvNets are for Object recognition, and not all ConvNets are only having simple convolution and polling method.
++ For the bigger picture, not all ConvNets are for Object recognition, and not all ConvNets are only having simple convolution and pooling method.
 Dealing with that should be interesting.
 + This technique doesn't really reduce the amount of data and space used.
 I would be interested to see how this can be a real energy saving plan (notice all data flow is still in float numbers)
 + Setting this modified network up with a huge dataset like ImageNet should be interesting.

 ### On methodology and general concerns

-+ Danny's code goes `ConvLayer-->ReLU-->Polling Layer` in this design.
-However, the typical design is `ConvLayer-->Polling Layer-->ReLU`.
++ Danny's code goes `ConvLayer-->ReLU-->pooling Layer` in this design.
+However, the typical design is `ConvLayer-->pooling Layer-->ReLU`.
 They are doing the same job in conventional ConvNets.
-Following the later one could result simpler implementation (which in this repo), polling layer is just one subroutine of getting output from a convolution layer.
+Following the later one could result simpler implementation (which in this repo), pooling layer is just one subroutine of getting output from a convolution layer.

 ### On plotting feature maps from Spiking ConvNet

-Features maps of second ConvLayer after polling.
+Features maps of second ConvLayer after pooling.
 Each feature map has a size of 26x26, and in total 256 feature maps.
 The input image is the standard Lena image resized to 224x224.
 Following table prints feature maps in 20 time steps (the configuration follows Danny's code from [here](https://github.com/dannyneil/sensor_fusion_iscas_2016/blob/master/test_convnet.py#L36-L41):

 **These pictures are generated with original Lena image without taking spike snapshot**